AtanasBobev/Tickers-monitor/README.md

 ## Overview
-Ticker monitor is a fullstack app in node, express, react, PostgresSQL which fetches data from the bitmex web socket and allows the user to susbcribe to different tickers.
+Ticker monitor is a fullstack app in Node.js, Express, React, PostgresSQL (PERN stack) which fetches data from the bitmex web socket and allows the user to susbcribe to different tickers.
 The flow is as follows:
 User is registered, JWT is created, the user is presented with a screen where they can choose among 5 tickers and subscribe to them.
 When the user subscribes, they can view historic infor that the node server has aggregated from the bitmex webscoket.
 ## Installation